The interaction of neutrinos with Phantom, Quintessence, and Quintum scalar fields and its effect on the formation of structures in the early Universe: The Models

-Quintessence is described by a canonical scalar field that is minimally coupled to gravity.
+Quintessence is described as a canonical scalar field that is minimally coupled to gravity.
 Compared to other models of scalar fields such as phantoms, the simplest scenario is the scalar field.
-A variable calm field along a potential can accelerate the universe.
-This mechanism is similar to slow inflation in the early universe, but the difference is that non-relative matter (dark matter and baryon) cannot be ignored to properly discuss dark energy dynamics.
-Now, we analyze the quintessence model.We start from friedmann and acceleration equation:
+A variable slow field along with a potential can accelerate the universe.
+This mechanism is similar to slow inflation in the early universe; the difference is that non-relative matter (dark matter and baryon) cannot be ignored to properly discuss dark energy dynamics.
+The action which will then represent our physical system is :